keptn/tutorials/site/tutorials/keptn-litmus-08.md

 Feedback Link: https://github.com/keptn/tutorials/tree/master/site/tutorials

-# Resilience evaluation with Litmus and Keptn
+# Resilience evaluation with Litmus, Prometheus, and Keptn

 ## Welcome
 Duration: 2:00

-In this tutorial we'll set up a demo application and have it undergo some chaos engineering in combination with load testing.
+In this tutorial we'll set up a demo application and have it undergo some chaos in combination with load testing.
 We will then use Keptn quality gates to evaluate the resilience of the application based on SLO-driven quality gates.

 ### What we will cover
 - How to create a sample project
 - How to onboard a first microservice
 - How to setup quality gates
-- How to add the Litmus integration
+- How to add the Litmus integration and execute chaos
 - How to evaluate application resilience

 You'll find a time estimate until the end of this tutorial in the right top corner of your screen - this should give you guidance how much time is needed for each step.